CSIS-iLab/southbound/src/content/homepage.md

           <button className="detail__trigger" aria-expanded="false" aria-label="Show More"><i className="icon-more"></i></button>

-          Under the “One Country, One Center” framework, the Ministry of Health and Welfare is partnering with hospitals in partner countries to bolster health care and medical cooperation.
+          Under the “One Country, One Center” framework, the Ministry of Health and Welfare is working with hospitals in partner countries to bolster health care and medical cooperation.
 Projects have been launched in India, Indonesia, Malaysia, the Philippines, Thailand, and Vietnam.

         * <h5>Talent Cultivation</h5>